pablo-sg-pacheco/wp-namespace-autoloader/README.md

 # wp-namespace-autoloader
-A PHP autoloader class that follows the WordPress coding standards 2.0 and proposed 3.0 applying PSR-4 specification
+A PHP autoloader class that follows the WordPress coding standards 2.0 applying PSR-4 specification and optionally supports proposed 3.0

 **Description**
 =====================